BrianHC/parse-boilerplate/README.md

 Prerequisites:

-1. you have an a heroku account setup
+1. you have a heroku account setup
 2. you have a mongo database setup that is accessible through HTTP (I recommend using mLAB for their free sandbox db)
 3. you have node and npm setup on your computer